estanqueiroa/awscode/cloudformation/lambda-apigw-alb/README.md

 - Application Load Balancer (ALB): The load balancer that receives incoming traffic from clients.
 - ALB Listener: The listener that forwards traffic from the ALB to the target group.
 - ALB Target Group: The target group that the ALB forwards traffic to, which is a Lambda function.
-- API Gateway: The API Gateway that serves as the entry point for the application's API.
+- API Gateway: Two API Gateways (Rest and HTTP) that serve as the entry point for the application's API.
 - API Gateway Method: The method configured on the API Gateway to integrate with the Lambda function.
-- Lambda Function: A sample Lambda function that will be executed when the API Gateway receives a request.
+- Lambda Functions: Three sample Lambda functions that will be executed when the API Gateway or ALB receives a request.
 - Lambda Role: The IAM role associated with the Lambda function, granting it the necessary permissions to execute.
 - API Gateway Deployment: The deployment of the API Gateway to the 'prod' stage.
 - ALB Security Group: The security group for the Application Load Balancer, allowing inbound traffic on port 80.